-Ramadan Festival (Ramazan Bayramı in Turkish), also called the Sugar Feast, Festival of Candy and Bayram of Sweets, is a religious festival celebrated in Turkey every year.
-It is a three-day-long public holiday and it comes after a month of fasting of Ramadan.
+Ramadan Festival (Ramazan Bayrami in Turkish), also called the Sugar Feast, Festival of Candy and Bayram of Sweets, is a religious festival celebrated in Turkey every year.
+It’s a three-day-long public holiday and it comes after a month of fasting of Ramadan.
 The Ramadan Festival heralds the end of fasting and the return to normal.
 People celebrate this religious festival in Turkey mainly by reuniting with their families and friends and gathering around big breakfast or dinner tables.
 Traditionally, people visit their loved ones and the elderly to pay their respect to them.
 Customarily, people serve tea or Turkish coffee with candy, sweets, or traditional Turkish desserts like Baklava for their guests that visit them at their home.

 Furthermore, children go from door to door to visit their neighbors to wish them happy festivals and get their blessing, and in return, they are given a small gift, allowance, or candy and sweets.
 Serving candy and desserts for each other is one of the main traditions in the Ramadan Festival, which is why this religious festival in Turkey is also called the Sugar Feast.
-Another essential tradition of the Ramadan Festival is to remember the poor.
+Another essential tradition of the Ramadan Festival is to remember the poor and needy.

 During the month of Ramadan and the Ramadan Festival, people donate money or give away provisions for the poor and needy as an act of charity.
-Other celebrations for Ramadan Festival in Turkey include concerts at town squares or stadiums, fairs and carnivals in cities, and seeing traditional Turkish shadow theatres called Hacivat and Karagoz.
+Other celebrations for Ramadan Festival in Turkey include; concerts at town squares or stadiums, fairs, and carnivals in cities, and seeing traditional Turkish shadow theatres called Hacivat and Karagoz.

 The Feast of Sacrifice in Turkey

 The Feast of Sacrifice commemorates the story of Ibrahim (Abraham) and his son Ismail (Ishmael).
 As an act of obedience to Allah’s (God) command, Ibrahim willingly takes his son to sacrifice for Allah.
 But upon his obedience, Allah sends him a lamb to sacrifice instead of his son.
-Therefore, the Feast of Sacrifice has the tradition and the ritual of sacrificing a domestic animal such as a sheep, goat, ram, or cattle.
+Therefore, the Feast of Sacrifice has the tradition and the ritual of sacrificing a domestic animal such as; a sheep, goat, ram, or cattle.